 Video carousel ads are an excellent way to highlight individual products, benefits, or features.

-Since you want to include a call to action in your consideration ads, the consideration stage is where you can leverage the data collection strengths of the carousel ad format.
-Facebook collects data on which carousel card viewers click on.
-So you can see which cards are most appealing to your audience.
+Since you want to include a call to action in your consideration ads, the consideration stage is where you can leverage the data-collection strengths of the carousel ad format.
+Facebook collects data on which carousel card viewers click on so you can see which cards are most appealing to your audience.

 This is an opportunity for your customers to voluntarily tell you what’s most appealing about your product or service.
-It’s excellent information that you can refer to when you create new campaigns, especially remarketing campaigns.
+It’s excellent information you can refer to when you create new campaigns, especially remarketing campaigns.

-If you know the specific benefit that a prospect clicked on, you can serve them remarketing ads with very targeted and concise content that speaks specifically to that interest.
+If you know the specific benefit a prospect clicked on, you can serve them remarketing ads with very targeted and concise content that speaks specifically to that interest.
 This can make for really effective lookalike audiences and targeted remarketing ads.

-Even though consideration ads are designed to highlight different products, benefits, or features, it’s still important that your video creative is thematically related and that each card logically progresses to the next.
+Even though consideration ads are designed to highlight different products, benefits, or features, it’s still important your video creative is thematically related and that each card logically progresses to the next.
 You want to incentivize people to swipe through the cards.

-To give you an idea of how you can create thematically related cards, here’s a nicely built consideration video carousel ad.
+To give you an idea of how you can create thematically related cards, here’s a nicely-built consideration video carousel ad.

 Notice how they use the same model on each card and illustrate a process using the cards to create a central theme in the ad: how to use the product.

 It’s valuable information that would be delivered less interactively in a standard image or video ad.
-This company gets an A for identifying good use of carousel ads.
+This company gets an A+ for identifying good use of carousel ads.

 One thing to note about this ad is that it probably won’t generate a lot of data about what customers find most interesting about the product, since each card is just part of a process.

-However, they might be able to extrapolate some insight about whether customers are more intrigued by the ease of use or the end result based on whether they’re clicking on the process cards or the finished card more often.
+However, they might be able to extrapolate some insights about whether customers are more intrigued by the ease of use or the end result based on whether they’re clicking on the process cards or the finished card more often.

-There are other ways to create a compelling carousel flow.
-But the ‘how to’ angle is always a good option.
+There are other ways to create a compelling carousel flow, but the ‘how to’ angle is always a good option.